tanvirpoly/Computer-Networking-Lab/README.md

 ---

 1) Raw File name: Demonstrate the configuration of POP3 SMTP real environment
-2) Demonstrate the configuration of POP3 SMTP server in simulation
+2) Raw File name: Demonstrate the configuration of POP3 SMTP server in simulation

 ---